canyon289/canyon289.github.io/dev/content/fitness/WhyFitness.md

 Here's my goals for example.

    * I was unhappy with my body composition.
 From lots of internet research I learned I wanted to somewhere around 10% bodyfat
-   * I am particularly compelled people with high strength performance.
+   * I am particularly compelled by people with high strength performance.
 I'd like to be able to deadlift 500lbs, squat 400 lbs, and bench 300 lbs.
    * I'd also like to be able to perform ring muscle ups for ease.
 This one is a not so well defined goal but since its a sub goal of the one above I'm ok with that.

 These are just some examples, if you'd like to know my other ones feel free to ask.

 ## Should I keep writing about these topics?
-I really believe in the power sharing ideas and knowledge with others.
+I really believe in the power of sharing ideas and knowledge with others.
 Its why so I'm so compelled with "open source" codes and communities, and it's something I believe here as well

 I'm can share what I know on topics such as